Types of Mattresses: Which Mattress Type Is Right For You? (2024)

 Logan & Cove Choice is the best Canadian hybrid mattress, according to our rating system that factors in third-party engineer testing (commissioned by us).
 Logan & Cove Choice was also rated “Best Luxury Hybrid Mattress” by Canadian Living and “Best Luxury Mattress” by Style Canada.

-Logan & Cove earns this honour for its cooling features, five-zone support system, 365-night sleep trial, 15-year warranty, and affordable price tag at just 365 for a queen size.
+Logan & Cove earns this honour for its cooling features, three-zone support system, 365-night sleep trial, 15-year warranty, and affordable price tag at just 365 for a queen size.
 Logan & Cove also has thousands of verified customer reviews, an “A+” rating with BBB, and a Trustpilot score of “Excellent”.

 What’s the best type of mattress for back problems?